 How can you set up your own business blog?

 You can take a do-it-yourself approach to blog

 Want to shorten the learning curve?
 Take a class.
 Many local colleges offer in-person and online courses in building websites and blogs.
 One college I recently attended for online classes offers a class called “Creating WordPress Websites”.
 It’s only $99 for the course and it can be completed from the comfort of your home or office.
 A lot of business owners take classes from Udemy, where business experts showcase their expertise.

 If you don’t want to learn how to set up a business blog yourself, then hire someone to do it for you.
-Many virtual assistants and virtual business managers are savvy at setting up websites and blogs for their clients.
-I built my website/blog in approximately one day, so your cost should be minimal.
+Many virtual assistants and digital marketing agencies are savvy at setting up websites and blogs for their clients.

 You’ve decided you will set up your blog, but then this next fears pops up.